kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/03-currently-logged-in-user.md

 2. We'll take that `token`, **decode** it with `jwt` on the **backend**
 3. And then stick the `userId` onto every single request `req`

-* This means that if we every need to know who the user is, we can quickly query the `db` since we know the `userId`
+* This means that if we ever need to know who the user is, we can quickly query the `db` since we know the `userId`

 ## Backend
 ### We need to decode the JWT so we can get the user `id` on every request